 Figures 3-16a through 3-16c are time-series charts that compare long-term trends in precipitation and temperature to trends in the quality of the riparian vegetation, as indicated by NDVI, for three areas in the Prado Basin: Chino Creek, Mill Creek, and the SAR.
-The period of analysis is 1984-2020-the period of NDVI availability.
+The period of analysis is 1984-2021-the period of NDVI availability.
 The upper chart on the figures displays the time series of annual precipitation in Chino Basin, the CDFM precipitation curve, and the five-year moving average for the growing-season maximum and minimum temperatures in the Prado Basin.
 The lower chart displays the time series of the Average Growing-Season NDVI for the defined areas discussed in Section 3.1 along Chino Creek, Mill Creek, and the SAR.
-For reference, the Mann-Kendall test results for trends in the Average Growing-Season NDVI for 1984-2020, 1984-2006, and 2007-2020 are shown in the legend.
+For reference, the Mann-Kendall test results for trends in the Average Growing-Season NDVI for 1984-2021, 1984-2006, and 2007-2021 are shown in the legend.

-The observations and interpretations below are focused on recent changes in Average Growing-Season NDVI during 2020 described in Section 3.1 and whether observed trends in temperature and precipitation may be contributing to recent increases in NDVI.
+The observations and interpretations below are focused on recent changes in Average Growing-Season NDVI during 2021 described in Section 3.1 and whether observed trends in temperature and precipitation may be contributing to recent increases in NDVI.

 Chino Creek (Figure 3-16a).
-From 2019 to 2020, Average Growing-Season NDVI for the five areas along Chino Creek decreased at four areas and increased at one area.
+From 2020 to 2021, Average Growing-Season NDVI for the four areas along Chino Creek decreased at three areas and increased at one area.
+The Average Growing-Season NDVI for the whole Chino Creek area decreased from 2020 to 2021.
 For all these areas, the one-year changes in NDVI were relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
-These recent changes in NDVI occurred during a year of average precipitation and slightly lower minimum and maximum temperatures in the Prado Basin then what has occurred the seven prior years.
-Hence, the main observations and conclusions for the 2019 to 2020 period are that there were slightly cooler and drier conditions in 2020 and the riparian vegetation did not change significantly along Chino Creek.
+These recent changes in NDVI occurred during a year of low precipitation of about 10 inches below the long-term average, and slightly lower minimum and maximum temperatures in the Prado Basin than what has occurred the seven prior years.
+The drier conditions are likely a contributing cause of the slight decreases in the NDVI along Chino Creek.
+Previous annual reports have observed similar trends with NDVI decreases throughout the Prado Basin in dry years (WEI, 2019).
+Hence, the main observations and conclusions for the 2020 to 2021 period are that there were very dry and slightly cooler conditions in 2021 and the riparian vegetation did not change significantly along Chino Creek.

 Mill Creek (Figure 3-16b).
-From 2019 to 2020, the Average Growing-Season NDVI of the five areas along Mill Creek: decreased at three areas, increased at one area, and did not change at one area.
+From 2020 to 2021, the Average Growing-Season NDVI of the four areas along Mill Creek: decreased at two areas and did not change at two areas.
+The Average Growing-Season NDVI for the whole Mill Creek area decreased from 2020 to 2021.
 At all the areas, the one-year NDVI changes are within their historical ranges of the one-year NDVI variability (see Table 3-2).
-However, the air photo for the MC-3 area shows a notable decrease in green vegetation.
-These recent changes in NDVI and vegetation occurred during a year of average precipitation and slightly lower minimum and maximum temperatures in the Prado Basin then what has occurred the prior seven years.
-Hence, the main observations and conclusions for the 2019 to 2020 period are that there were slightly cooler and drier conditions and the riparian vegetation did not change significantly along Mill Creek, except in the area near MC-3.
-The decrease in the green vegetation observed at MC-3 is likely not caused by the slightly cooler and drier conditions during 2020 and is likely related to some other factor.
+However, the air photo for the MC-2 area shows a notable decrease in green vegetation.
+These recent changes in NDVI and vegetation occurred during a year of below-average precipitation and slightly lower minimum and maximum temperatures.
+The drier conditions are likely a contributing cause of the slight decreases in the NDVI observed along Mill Creek.
+Previous annual reports have observed similar trends with NDVI decreases throughout the Prado Basin in dry years (WEI, 2019).
+Hence, the main observations and conclusions for the 2020 to 2021 period are that there were slightly cooler and drier conditions and the riparian vegetation did not change significantly along Mill Creek, except in the area near MC-2.
+The decrease in the green vegetation observed at MC-2 is likely not caused by the drier and slightly cooler conditions during 2021 and is likely related to some other factor.